lakindu2002/github-metrics-api/README.md

 Apart from that, there are two more services that are built for this app:

-1. Scheduler Service: This service will run daily and collect data for a series of users An API Gateway will be provisioned to act as the ingress API.
+1. Scheduler Service: This service will run daily and collect data for all repositories assigned to a given org.
+2. Consumer Service: This service is implemented through the aggregator pattern to communicate to the Issues, Pulls, Commits service to fetch productivity metrics per username.

 ## Deployment

 To deploy the microservices, it will use Docker and Kubernetes.

 To build the containers, you will need to use Docker and Docker Compose.

 ### Step 01 - Building Projects